f1rmb/LoRa_APRS_Tracker/README.md

 ## Thanks

-I would like to thanks:
+I would like to thank:
 - **Peter Buchegger**, **OE5BPA**, for his amazing LoRa projects.
 - **Joseph**, **F1PFC** and **Thierry**, **F1CXG**, for their help, bug tracking and the loan of some boards.